The Lofoten Islands are one of the most instagrammable places in Norway. Here are 12 of the best photo spots in Lofoten Islands!

-Whether you prefer to get your stunning photos by hiking up mountains, kayaking through fjords, wandering through colorful fishing villages, or road tripping to quiet farms, Norway’s Lofoten Islands has a photo location for you.
+Whether you prefer to get your stunning photos by hiking up mountains, kayaking through fjords, wandering through colorful fishing villages, or road tripping to quiet farms, there are endless Lofoten photo spots to choose from!

-A lush paradise in the summertime and a snowy wonderland in the winter, the Lofoten Islands are one of the most photogenic regions in the world (and therefore one of the most popular for photographers).
+A lush paradise in the summertime and a snowy wonderland in the winter, the Lofoten Islands are one of the most instagrammable places in Norway (and therefore one of the most popular for photographers).
 So it’s pretty much guaranteed that by going to the locations below, you’re going to go home with some awesome shots!

 With classic red Rorbuers (fishing huts), snowy peaks, and a crystal clear bay, Reine is everything you picture in your mind when you think of a traditional northern Norwegian fishing village.
 While Reine has some great viewpoints, the village is also one of the best spots in the region to photograph the Northern Lights on a clear night — so set your camera to a long exposure and have a remote ready!